mazenmel/Camera-Calib-and-Panorama-Stitching/README.md

 # Camera Calibration and Panorama Stitching
-This repo caontains a C++ code for camera calibration and panoramic image representation.
-For more information please refer to the full report [here](https://drive.google.com/file/d/1NPWsrzrCnMujzLPbZrOxii73qNF6kOVR/view?usp=sharing)
+This repo contains a C++ code for camera calibration and panoramic image representation.
+For more information please refer to the full report [here](https://drive.google.com/file/d/1NPWsrzrCnMujzLPbZrOxii73qNF6kOVR/view?usp=sharing).

 Panoramic images are generally obtained by merging several narrow view adjacent images of the same scene taken by rotating a camera along the vertical and/or the horizontal axis.
 Stitching these images produces a wide view image of the scene as if it was taken by a large Field Of View (FOV) camera.